CFI Grant

 Selected Sites for Newly Installed EV Charging Stations

-During the application process for the CFI Grant, the Connecticut Bipartisan Infrastructure Law Team (CT BILT) identified the following sites, where new electric vehicle charging stations (EVSE) are planned to be installed as part of this grant.
-These sites were selected initially but are subject to change during the planning process:
+During the application process for the CFI Grant, the Connecticut Bipartisan Infrastructure Law Team (CT BILT) worked with the seven (7) municipalities to identify initial sites where new electric vehicle charging stations (EVSE) were proposed to be installed as part of this grant.
+Initial sites, including any site locations that were revised during subsequent planning, are noted in the table below:

 City/Town